zacharymarshal/tabular/index.md

 ## Private Browsing

 Private browsing is a feature of Chrome that lets you create a new browser session/window (it is not just for being very very sneaky).
 Once you create a new private browsing window you can re-login to your website and now you are managing two different sessions.
-To switch between the two, you can use the `CMD + ~` and `CMD + SHIFT + ~` keyboard shortcuts.
-Also, to create a new private browsing window you can use the keyboard shortcut `CMD + SHIFT + N`.
+To switch between the two, you can use the `CTRL + ~` and `CTRL + SHIFT + ~` keyboard shortcuts.
+Also, to create a new private browsing window you can use the keyboard shortcut `CTRL + SHIFT + N`.

 ![Finding](images/screencapture-private-browsing.gif)

-*Use `CMD + SHIFT + N` to create a new private browsing window.*
+*Use `CTRL + SHIFT + N` to create a new private browsing window.*

 I find this feature useful for administrators or teachers with multiple logins to Illuminate.
 You can have one window with your admin account, and your private browsing window can be your teacher account.
 You can switch between the two to complete the tasks that you need for the day.

 ## Pitfalls

 Using tabs isn't all rainbows and unicorns.
 You have to be careful you don't get overloaded with too many tabs.
-I recommend if you are done using a tab, close it.
+I recommend you close a tab when you are done using it.

 When using Illuminate, there are a couple of features that get confusing when using multiple tabs.
 When selecting a student in Illuminate you enter what we like to call "student mode".
 When in student mode you can browse many different pages of the system that work with a single student.
-This is great, but if you are using multiple tabs you need to make sure you are not switching students, otherwise, you could end up changing data for the new student instead of the student you see on the page.
+This is great, but if you are using multiple tabs you need to make sure you are not switching students.
+Otherwise you could end up changing data for the new student instead of the student you see on the page.

 Another place this can happen is if you change your site in the Control Panel.
 If you have tabs open I would recommend not changing sites until you have all your tabs closed.